Anthony Angello

-Anthony Angello (born March 6, 1996) is an American professional ice hockey forward currently playing for the Milwaukee Admirals in the American Hockey League (AHL) while under contract to the Nashville Predators in the National Hockey League (NHL).
+Anthony Angello (born March 6, 1996) is an American former professional ice hockey forward.
+Although he spent most of his professional career playing in the American Hockey League (AHL), Angello also played for the Pittsburgh Penguins of the National Hockey League (NHL).

 Early life

 Angello was born on March 6, 1996, in Albany, New York to parents David and Pamela Angello.
 His family moved to Manlius when he was four and he was drawn to play hockey by his uncle, Jason Hover, who played hockey at Air Force Academy.
 Growing up, he played basketball, lacrosse, and hockey but committed to solely hockey as a freshman in high school.